 Who is Renu Devi?
 BJP’s surprise choice for Bihar deputy CM post

-Patna, Nov 16: In a surprise pick, Bharatiya Janata Party leader Renu Devi named deputy cm from the saffron party in the NDA ministry which will be sworn in Monday evening.
+Patna, Nov 16: Bharatiya Janata Party leader Renu Devi took oath as the Deputy Chief Ministers of Bihar.

 A fourth-time MLA from the Bettiah is from the Noniya caste, which is an extremely backward class community.
 She has been elected four times in 2000, twice in 2005, 2010, and 2020.
 In 2015, she had lost to Congress rival Madan Mohan.